 This section begins with our estimate of the amount your family will pay, with and without loans.
 Loan fees until 10/1/20 Stafford Loans, 1.059%; PLUS Loans, 4.236%) and the cost of health insurance are not included in our calculation.

 If you have been offered work-study, your earnings are paid directly to you by check, so funds are not included in our calculation.

 Option 1: You make one payment each semester, no later than two weeks before classes begin.
 While the amount you pay each

-Option 2: Your monthly payment options include a 9- and 10-month plan (July 15–April 15).
+Option 2: Your monthly payment options include a 9- and 10-month plan (July – April, due on the 1st or 15th).
 There is an enrollment fee each year (est. $90).
 No interest is charged.

 Option 3: Your parent uses a federal loan to cover your costs, with credit approval required.
 Applications are available in mid-June.

 Option 4: You may use a private loan, if you have a credit-worthy co-signor who is a U.S. citizen or permanent resident.